antoineodier/embaw/README.md

-# "Early Modern Beings and Writings" Website-Project
+# Early Modern Beings and Writings

-Early modern egodocuments digital edition platform.
+Early modern egodocuments digital edition platform with xml-tei.
 For more information, please go to: http://www.embaw.eu